tcibinan/flaxo/docs/deploy.md

 ## Configuration

-Once a GitHub OAuth App is created and MOSS user id is retrieved then you can resolve flaxo deployment parameters.
+Once a GitHub OAuth App is created and MOSS user id is retrieved then you can resolve Flaxo deployment parameters.

 ### Parameters